ginjo/esphome-dynamic-cron/README.md

 ## Setup

   Put the following code in your ESPHome yaml config.
-  This loads the dynamic_cron library into your ESPHome project as an External Component and defines one or more schedule instances.
+  This loads the dynamic_cron library into the ESPHome project as an External Component and defines one or more schedule instances.
 Each schedule instance calls a user-defined lambda, when triggered by the cron scheduler.